Athlete’s Foot: Causes and Symptoms

 Athlete’s foot is an infection caused by a group of mold-like fungi called dermatophytes.
 These tiny organisms are everyday residents in our skin, but their growth is kept in check when the skin is clean and dry.
 It’s when the skin stays moist for too long in tight spaces (like shoes) that those dermatophytes wake up with expansion on their mind.
 If your socks and shoes remain damp for too long, it can create a favorable atmosphere for the growth of fungi.

-Another type of fungal infection could mimic athlete’s foot, so if you have thick, crumbling nails that separate from the nail bed, make an appointment with your Water’s Edge Dermatology practitioner to diagnose the problem.
+Another type of fungal infection could mimic athlete’s foot, so if you have thick, crumbling nails that separate from the nail bed, schedule an appointment with your Water’s Edge Dermatology practitioner to diagnose the problem.
 He or she will also check for eczema or psoriasis, as those can look a lot like athlete’s foot.

 Symptoms of Athlete’s Foot